Kurmanjan Datka: Legacy

-By decree of the acting The President of the Kyrgyz Republic on December 28, 2010 declared 2011 the year of Kurmanjan-datka in the country, from the date of birth of which 200 years are celebrated.
-The President also held a meeting with two great-grandchildren of Kurmanjan, Kyrgyz public figure Chynybek Abdykaparov and Professor of Economics Adylbek Sultanbekov, who expressed their agreement with the decision of Rosa Otunbayeva.
+By decree of the acting president of the Kyrgyz Republic on December 28, 2010, declared 2011 the year of Kurmanjan Datka in the country, as the 200th anniversary of her birth.
+The president also held a meeting with two great-grandchildren of Kurmanjan, Kyrgyz public figure Chynybek Abdykaparov and professor of economics Adylbek Sultanbekov, who expressed their agreement with the decision of Rosa Otunbayeva.

 "Kurmanjan Datka is a rare historical figure, she took responsibility during a very difficult period of the rule of the Kokand Khanate, China and Russia.
 Her wisdom and diplomatic skills saved us from death and destruction.
 She was able to find a way out of any difficult situation, therefore both Russia and the Kokand Khanate had to reckon with her".